Philip Low (chemist)

-Philip Stewart Low (born 1947) is an American scientist and the Ralph C. Corley Distinguished Professor of Chemistry at Purdue University.
-Low is a prolific researcher whose work has supported numerous drug discoveries and he is credited as one of the developers of Pluvicto.
-He cofounded the biotechnology company Endocyte, which was later acquired by Novartis, as well as the biopharmaceutical company Novosteo, which was purchased by Cortexyme.
+Philip Stewart Low (August 8, 1947 – March 4, 2026) was an American scientist and the Ralph C. Corley Distinguished Professor of Chemistry at Purdue University.
+He was a prolific researcher whose work supported numerous drug discoveries and he was credited as one of the developers of Pluvicto.
+Low cofounded the biotechnology company Endocyte, which was later acquired by Novartis, as well as the biopharmaceutical company Novosteo, which was later purchased by Cortexyme.

-Low is a recipient of the American Chemical Society's George & Christine Sosnovsky Award For Cancer Research.
-He is the son of agronomist Philip F. Low.
+Low was a recipient of the American Chemical Society's George & Christine Sosnovsky Award for Cancer Research.
+He was the son of agronomist Philip F. Low.

 Early life and education

-Philip Low's father, Philip F. Low, was a pioneering argonomist noted as one of the first American scientists invited to lecture in the People's Republic of China (PRC) following the establishment of diplomatic relations between the United States and the PRC.
+Low was born in Ames, Iowa, on August 8, 1947.
+His father, Philip F. Low, was a pioneering argonomist noted as one of the first American scientists invited to lecture in the People's Republic of China (PRC) following the establishment of diplomatic relations between the United States and the PRC.
 Born in Carmangay, Alberta, Canada, he relocated to Utah with his family while in high school and later attended Brigham Young University.
 The elder Low was granted U.S. citizenship in 1940 and served as a meteorologist in the U.S. Army Air Corps during World War II.
 He went on to earn a doctorate in chemistry from Iowa State University before beginning a long academic career at Purdue University.

-Philip S. Low attended West Lafayette Junior-Senior High School in West Lafayette, Indiana.
+Low attended West Lafayette Junior-Senior High School in West Lafayette, Indiana.
 According to Low, he struggled in his high school science courses but—encouraged by his father—went on to study chemistry at Brigham Young University on a basketball scholarship, where he earned a Bachelor of Science degree.
 He was a Mormon missionary to West Germany and in 1975 he completed a Ph.D. at the University of California, San Diego.